 With this, it is recommended that both types of calibration are done during microphone calibration to ensure the precision of the instrument.
 A level calibration that relies on a mechanical piston followed by a sound calibration that uses an electrodynamic sound source.
 Both calibrations have their possible margin of errors (even though negligible) which leads to a need for ambient pressure testing before level calibration and sound calibrators needing to be calibrated by the certifying bodies.
 Together, both types of calibration ensure microphones work properly and with precision.

 TME Systems is a measurement microphone calibration centre in Singapore and South East Asia that uses both pistonphones and sound calibrators for calibration.
-To arrange for an appointed to calibrate your measurement microphone with us or to learn more, contact TME Systems today!
+To arrange for an appointment to calibrate your measurement microphone with us or to learn more, contact TME Systems today!